-The PV panels consist of a poly-crystalline material with internal busbars underlying a tempered glass cover, and refined silicon and copper electrical leads, supported on an anodized aluminum frame.
+The PV panels consist of a poly-crystalline material with internal busbars underlying a tempered glass cover, and refined silicon and copper electrical leads, supported on an anodized aluiminum frame.
 A 230W PV panel has been selected for the 100 kW system.
 A string will consist of 13 modules.
 Strings in rows of 5 and 6 will be mounted on a rigid racking frame to create an array.
-The 507 PV panels for L.P#6 can be shipped in one 12 metre container on a flat bed trailer.
+The 507 PV panels for L.P#7 can be shipped in one 12 metre container on a flat bed trailer.
 A crane or backhoe can lift the container from the truck.
 The panels are stacked in crates.
 A Bobcat or front end loader can move the crates from the storage area to the site for assembly.
 Each PV panel is 20 kg and can be manually manoeuvered.

 The installation of the electrical wiring is a combination of above-ground and direct bury.
 Direct current (DC) wiring mounted to the underside of the PV array and strung along the racks connects to the 5 Satcom Combiners.
-Cables are buried to the 100kW 600V three phase Satcom Inverter.
+Cables are buried to the 100kW 600V three phase

+Satcom Inverter.
 The inverter takes direct current and converts it to three phase alternating current, and steps the voltage to 600V.
-The Cooper 100 kVA three phase Transformer steps up the voltage to 8.32 kV to match that at the HONI F1 feeder.
+The Cooper 100 kVA three phase Transformer steps up the voltage to 27.6 kV to match that at the HONI M24 feeder.
 The weatherproof steel enclosure housing the station service disconnect switch, splitter and revenue meter, and the high voltage interrupter and isolation switch will each rest on a small concrete pad approximately 1 square metre in size.
 The transformer will be placed on a precast concrete pad approximately 1.5 metres by 1.2 metres.
-The cables for the three phase power will be buried (trenched) approximately 1.2 metre deep and be placed in the access road leading to the farm yard.
-The three ducts for L.P #6 will be surrounded in sand bedding approximately 0.3 metres deep.
-A second grouping of ducts will be installed (stacked) in the same trench for the L.P #5 site.
+The cables for the three phase power will be buried (trenched) approximately 1 metre deep.
+Three ducts will be surrounded in a sand bedding approximatley 0.3 metres deep.
 Trenching for the electrical cable will be carried out by a small excavator to control the trench width to 0.75 metres.
 It is estimated the disturbed area for this excavation will be approximately 3 metres wide.
 Topsoil will be separated from subsoil during the excavation.
 The trench will be backfilled with the native soil and consolidated with a small mechanical packer (electrical powered jumping jack).
-A yellow demarcation tape will be placed 0.3 metres above the sand to the Electrical Safety Authority (ESA) requirements.
+A yellow demarkation tape will be placed 0.3 metres above the sand to the Electrical Safety Authority (ESA) requirements.
 Steel posts with an electrical warning marker will be also placed along the route of the buried electrical service.
-In the farm yard, topsoil will be replaced in the trenched area and the area levelled to match the original ground.
+Topsoil will be replaced in the trenched area and the area levelled to match the original ground.
 The disturbed area will be vegetated to the original condition.
-The existing farm overhead service will be replaced to accommodate the electricity generated from the two solar fields.
-Three power poles will be required.

-Should the landowner request, a paige wire fence with gate may be installed to surround the single phase electrical aboveground structures.
+Should the landowner request, a paige wire fence with gate may be installed to surround the electrical aboveground structures.
 ESA warning signs would be placed on this fence.